term-world/traffic-circle-solution/README.md

 * If the light was 🔴, it becomes ⚫
 * If the light was ⚫, it becomes 🔴

+#### `south-west`

+An simple light to sense a crosswalk signal.

+* If the crosswalk signal is ✔️, the light becomes 🔴
+* If the crosswalk signal is ❌, the light becomes 🟢

+** this light uses `crosswalk` with the symbols ✔️❌

 #### `east`

 A light with a timed turn signal.